The Controversial Queen Excluder

 Before we rush into the possible pros and cons of using a queen bee excluder (Queen Excluder), let’s examine the item.

-Stiff wires were introduced to serve as the base of the excluder.
-The proper distance between the wires of a queen excluder is 165/1000 of an inch (.165) or 4.2mm.
-The excluder is used on Langstroth hives between the normal brood nest boxes and harvest supers.
+Later, stiff wires were introduced to serve as the base of the queen excluder.
+The proper distance between the wires is 165/1000 of an inch (.165) or 4.2mm.

 How Does a Queen Excluder Work?